 The BSBI Atlas of the British and Irish Flora is a major publication project that has previously appeared at 40-year intervals.
 It is one of the most important sources of information on the distribution of British plants, and is widely used by researchers and conservationists.

 With computer technology it is possible to keep the maps updated on an 'ad hoc' basis, and so the decision has been made to age-band records every 10 years, starting in 2000 (just after the work for Atlas 2000 completed).
-This means that we are now four years into the second age band since the published Atlas.
+This means that we are now eight years into the second age band since the published Atlas.
+The third published Atlas will appear once analysis has been done on the 2000-2019 data.

 There has been no comprehensive systematic recording project in Hampshire since 1999, so recent coverage has been getting quite patchy.
 Also many of the commoner species have not been fully computerised.
 We would like to take this opportunity to get the record more up to date.
 There is a big concerted national "push" on this in the years 2013-2019.